palkan/anyway_config/README.md

 ## How to set env vars

-Environmental variables for your config should start with your config name, uppercased and underscore-free.
+Environmental variables for your config should start with your config name, uppercased.

-For example, if your module is called "MyCoolGem" then the env var "MYCOOLGEM_PASSWORD" is used as `config.password`.
+For example, if your config name is "mycoolgem" then the env var "MYCOOLGEM_PASSWORD" is used as `config.password`.

-Environment variables are type-casted (case-insensitive).
+Environment variables are automatically serialized:

-Examples:

 - `"True"`, `"t"` and `"yes"` to `true`;
 - `"False"`, `"f"` and `"no"` to `false`;
 - `"nil"` and `"null"` to `nil` (do you really need it?);
 - `"123"` to 123 and `"3.14"` to 3.14.

 *Anyway Config* supports nested (_hashed_) env variables.
 Just separate keys with double-underscore.

 For example, "MYCOOLGEM_OPTIONS__VERBOSE" is parsed as `config.options["verbose"]`.

 Array values are also supported: